 From 2012-2019 I served on the City of Eugene’s Public Art Committee.
 This experience formed an ongoing interest in how the arts engage in policy, city government, and can be both supported and manipulated by those who are not art makers.
 I am committed to developing creative and professional partnerships across the arts and cultural landscape of my hometown and beyond.

 I have been a visual designer for almost 20 years, and operate a freelance studio under the name Artsdigital.co.
-I specialize in graphic identities, visual communication, and user experience design for businesses and organizations.
-Just to double down on my skills, by day I am a Senior Designer at AHM Brands, focusing on user experience and digital brand strategy.
+I specialize in UX design, graphic identities and visual communication for businesses and organizations.
+Just to double down on my skills, by day I am a senior designer at AHM Brands, focusing on UX design and digital brand strategy.